ThinhHong/Personal-Projects/League/readme.txt

 play rate of champion.

 Predicting Winner of match
-Several machine learning algorithms are implemented to predict the winner of the match based on overall team data found at the end of a match
+Several machine learning algorithms are implemented to predict the winner of the match based on overall team data found at the end of a match.
+Uses mlp, logistic regression and xgboost and analyzed using f1 scores and classification reports

 Dashboard